cortsf/quterofi/README.md

 # Usage
 1. Copy folder `quterofi` inside your userscripts dir.
 2. Make `quterofi/open`, `quterofi/switch_engine` and `quterofi/read_engines` executable if needed.
-3. Declare your engines in `engines.toml` inside your config dir.
-(See chapter below)
+3. Declare your engines in `engines.toml` inside your config dir (See chapter below).
-4. Update your config.py (See chapter below)
+4. Update your config.py (See chapter below).

 ## engines.toml
-Declare engines as following.
+Declare engines as follows.
 Any equivalent toml syntax should work (not tested)

 ``` toml
 [[engines]]